daveworth/not-so-secret-sauce/topics/code-reviews-howto.md

 title: Code Reviews
 ---

 Every week, every developer is assigned a random developer to perform a Code Review on.
+Watch the video, and read the details.

+<iframe src="http://player.vimeo.com/video/43695570?title=0&amp;byline=0&amp;portrait=0&amp;color=e61515" width="600" height="375" frameborder="0">&nbsp;</iframe>

 We do these for several reasons: